 4. Buttery Vanilla Shortbread:

-Buttery shortbread cookie with lovely vanilla flavor.
+This is my classic shortbread recipe, which is intensely buttery and subtly sweet, easy to make, and stores well for packing into holiday cookie boxes.
 My mom requests this one every year, and I willingly oblige.
 They pack and store incredibly well.
-Find the recipe here.
+Find the recipe HERE.

 These cookies are perfectly peanut buttery, with crisp edges and a tender, chewy center.
 They remind me of a peanut butter cookie you’d expect from a bakery, yet they’re easy to make at home.